boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 **Why is name like that ?** Because simple, _cmd_ is the shortcut for command.

 **What to understand throw command?**  A command represents a task which it's part from something, call other tasks or run independently.
-The main.go file it's a task which usually
+The _main.go_ file it's a command which usually wrap all the functions and packages of webservice in a single files and calls just the main functions of any package.
+At any moment, if you want to remove a functionality, can be simple removed just by comment the his instance from main file.

 ## /config